 On the rare occasion that a creditor would forgive or cancel a debt, a person is no longer legally responsible to pay it.
 However, anytime a debt is forgiven, the IRS considers this income.
 You would be responsible for declaring this on your taxes.
 If a creditor forgives a debt, you would receive form 1099-C from the creditor.

 When you borrow money, you are legally obligated to repay it.
 As a consumer, you do not get to decide whether or not to cancel, forgive, or charge off a debt.
 The creditor that extended you credit owns the debt and decides how it will handle your account.
-The only exception would be if you file for bankruptcy, and then bankruptcy laws would regulate how the account is handled.
+The only exception would be if you file for bankruptcy (again a detriment to your credit score), and then bankruptcy laws would regulate how the account is handled.
 If what the forum said was true, consumers all over the country would be cancelling their debts.
 This would cause creditors to stop extending credit because consumers would not be repaying what they borrowed.

 If you owe a debt, the best thing you can do is to make arrangements with the creditor to pay it before it gets charged off.
 If the account goes into collections, then you need to make arrangements to pay the collection agency.

 Debt Management Credit Counseling may be able to help by enrolling you in a Debt Management Program which would not only help you pay off the debt, we could ultimately help you maintain excellent credit.
 Contact a certified credit counselor today thru the information below.